 You can access the Visibility settings for legacy widgets by clicking the Visibility button at the bottom of the widget.

 To access the Visibility settings for blocks used as widgets:

 - Click on the block to select it.

 - Scroll to the bottom of the Block Settings sidebar.
 If you do not see the Block Settings sidebar menu click the Settings cog icon ⚙️ at the top of the screen.

 - If you’re using Customize → Widgets to edit your widgets, click on the … (three dots) on the right side of the block toolbar and select Show more settings.

 - Expand the Advanced tab and click Add new rule under “Visibility,” as shown below.

 You can also hide widgets based on the current page.
-For example, if you don’t want the Archives widget to appear on search results pages, choose Hide and add the rule “Page is Search Results” like this:
+For example, if you don’t want a widget to appear on search results pages, choose Hide and add the rule “Page is Search Results” like this: